Sweets and Sour Marge: Plot

 At a library sale, Homer buys a book on world records published by Duff.
 After boring everyone with world record trivia, Homer tries to get into the book.
 At the offices, Homer meets Marlon Brando, who he thinks is getting in for being the world's fattest man, but Brando corrects Homer saying he intends to get in for recognition as the world's greatest living actor.
 When Homer's first attempt at a record (playing a banjo with a cobra) falls flat, he gathers the whole town to build the world's tallest human pyramid.
 When Jimbo and Kearney move their hands just before the record is claimed, the pyramid collapses into a giant sphere that rolls through town, collecting Agnes Skinner, Hans Moleman and a suicidal man about to jump from a ledge onto the street.
 The entire town rolls to a truck-weighing station that displays the collective weight of all the citizens put together, and after calculating the average weight of a Springfield citizen, the Duff record book officials declare Springfield the world's fattest town.

 The townsfolk are happy to have broken a world record, but Marge worries the whole town is overweight.
 She learns that nearly everything they eat contains sugar.
-After complaining to Garth Motherloving (nee Hitler), head of the Motherloving Sweets and Sugar Company, Marge sues the sugar industry with the help of Gil and Professor Frink.
+After complaining to Garth Motherloving (né Hitler), head of the Motherloving Sweets and Sugar Company, Marge sues the sugar industry with the help of Gil and Professor Frink.
 Judge Snyder, after Motherloving's attempt to bribe him with a briefcase full of sweets, emotionally refutes Motherloving, sides with Marge and bans all sugar products in Springfield, creating what is referred to as "Marge's Law", which angers Homer and most of the town.